Watched a bunch of videos but still don’t get Yearn Finance?

 First, let’s understand how one can earn interest in the crypto space

 2. The emergence of DeFi and yield opportunities

-Remember, Ethereum introduced smart contract functionality which meant that anyone could come along write some stand alone rules and logic.
+Remember, Ethereum introduced smart contract functionality which meant that anyone could come along and write some stand-alone rules and logic.

 Coding up projects no longer required the presence of a central entity since all transactions are validated on Ethereum.